ocattau/ocattau.github.io/_posts/2022-03-01-MarchGoals.md

 - [x] organize github repository "code" for publication (or copy repository)
 - [ ] Generate Circos Figure for Geoduck in Raven
 - [x] test code for UpSet plot
+- [ ] process results from CS assay results (see experimental work above)